airbytehq/glossary/content/term/duckdb.md

 -   [DuckDB: an Embeddable Analytical Database](https://www.duckdb.org/pdf/SIGMOD2019-demo-duckdb.pdf) (SIGMOD 2019 Demo)

 From [Why DuckDB](https://duckdb.org/why_duckdb):
 > DuckDB contains a **columnar-vectorized query execution engine**, where queries are still interpreted, but a large batch of values (a “vector”) is processed in one operation.
-This dramatically reduces overhead in traditional systems such as PostgreSQL, MySQL or SQLite, which process each row sequentially.
+This dramatically reduces overhead in traditional systems such as PostgreSQL, MySQL, or SQLite, which process each row sequentially.
 Vectorized query execution leads to far better performance in OLAP queries.

 ## Python API and Handling Data